ShefML/dojo-knn/README.md

 The last string is a label - the row above is measurements of [Iris Setosa](https://en.wikipedia.org/wiki/Iris_setosa).

 I suggest we use this dataset because:
-* it's in plain old CSV format - so you don't need to waste time working out how to parse some a weird format
+* it's in plain old CSV format - so you don't need to waste time working out how to parse some weird format
 * it's well-studied and we know we should be able to get good predictive power from it with a kNN classifier
 * it's small - 150 rows - so we can start with writing a completely naive classifier and focus on how it works, without worrying about performance too early.